-Police Department The University of New Haven Police Department is the only private university police department is the only private university police department in the State of Connecticut to have achieved Tier I and Tier II Accreditation.
-This accreditation is awarded by the Connecticut Police Officer Standards and Training Council and indicates that the Police Department has comprehensive policies and procedures in place that meet recognized standards of professional excellence.
+The University of New Haven Police

+Department is the only private university

+police department in the State of Connecticut

+to have achieved Tier I and Tier II Accreditation.

+This accreditation is awarded by the Connecticut

+Police Officer Standards and Training Council

+and indicates that the Police Department

+has comprehensive policies and procedures

+in place that meet recognized standards of

+professional excellence.